The global spread of the coronavirus: Where is it?

 - France -

-There are three known cases of the coronavirus in France, the first European country to be affected by the outbreak.
+There are five known cases in France, the first European country to be affected.

-One person is sick in Bordeaux and another is ill in Paris.
-A third person, a close relative of one of the other two, has also been confirmed to have the virus.

-All three had recently travelled to China and have been placed in isolation.
+The most recent is the daughter of an elderly Chinese tourist who is in serious condition in hospital, officials said Wednesday.

+UAE health officials said Wednesday a Chinese family of four had all tested positive for the virus after arriving from Wuhan several days ago.

-BEIJING: A virus similar to the SARS pathogen has claimed 82 lives since emerging in a market in the central Chinese city of Wuhan, and spread around the world.
+BEIJING: A virus similar to the SARS pathogen has killed 170 people and spread around the world since emerging in a market in the central Chinese city of Wuhan.

+On Thursday, China´s National Health Commission said 7,711 people had been infected by the novel coronavirus.

 - CHINA -

-As of Monday, more than 2,700 people have been infected across China, the bulk of them in and around Wuhan.
+As of Thursday, around 7,700 people have been infected across China, the majority in and around Wuhan.

-Nearly all of the 82 who have died were in that region, but officials have confirmed multiple deaths elsewhere, including the first in the capital Beijing.
+Most of the 170 who have died were in that region, but officials have confirmed multiple deaths elsewhere, including the first in the capital Beijing.

-Macau, a gambling hub hugely popular with mainland tourists, has confirmed six cases as of Monday.

-In Hong Kong, eight people are known to have the disease.
-Of those, six arrived via a newly built high-speed train terminal that connects with the mainland.

 - ASIA-PACIFIC REGION -